lmillan1/LabReport5/labrep.md

 Description of the bug:

 The bug occurs when we run the bash script.
 It tries to execute NumberServer.java and expects a number as input.
 However, if we provide a non-integer value (e.g., a string or a floating-point number) instead, the scanner.nextInt() method will throw an exception.
 This will result in an error message displayed in the terminal.

+# Part 2:
+During the second half of this quarter, I had the opportunity to dive deeper into GitHub and learn how to navigate and effectively use it for publishing code.
+I discovered the importance of version control and the benefits of using Git and GitHub for managing code repositories.
+By using GitHub, I learned how to create new repositories, initialize them with code, and push my local code to remote repositories.
+I became familiar with concepts like branches, commits, and pull requests, which helped me collaborate with others on code projects.